 However, link exchange is still considered an act of manipulation of Google’s algorithm.
 Search engines realized that this is not an honest vote of confidence, generally.
 It won’t lead to a penalty, but the SEO value of the reciprocal link you produce is almost negligible.

-When to Avoid Link Exchange?
+What to Avoid in Link Exchange Process?

 1. Linking to Irrelevant Websites